On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

-For each shared subpath we must pick two of the cells traversed in $\tau'$ (as candidates for first and last cell in the subpath).
-By the previous observation there are at most $3t$ candidates for first and last cell (since that is the number of cells traversed by $\tau'$).
-Additionally, for each shared subpath we must determine from which side $\rho$ entered and left the subpath (four options in total).
-Since these choices are independent, in total we have at most $2r \times (3t \times 3t\times 4)^{2r}=2r\cdot36^{2r}\cdot t^{4r}$ options for the number of crossing patterns.
-Combining both bounds and using the fact that $t \leq 2r$, we obtain:
+We now bound the number of (maximal) shared subpaths between $\rho$ and $\pi$: recall that $\rho$ passes through exactly $r=\res(\rho)$ disks, and visits each disk at most twice.
+Hence, there cannot be more than $2 r$ shared subpaths.
+For each shared subpath we must pick two of the cells traversed in $\pi$ (as candidates for first and last cell in the subpath).
+By the previous observation there are at most $5t$ candidates for first and last cell (since that is the maximum number of cells traversed by $\pi$).
+Additionally, for each shared subpath we must determine from which side $\rho$ entered and left the subpath; in most cases we have two options for entering and leaving (since most cells are split into two by $\pi$).
+However, it could happen that the first, last (or even both cells) are the cell containing $m$.
+The cell containing $m$ was split into three, and thus we have three options on which part of the cell $\rho$ enters or leaves.
+That is, on the worst case there are three possibilities where $\rho$ enters and three possibilities where $\rho$ leaves the path, which gives a total of nine options overall.
+Since these choices are independent, in total we have at most $2r\times (5t \times 5t\times 9)^{2r}=101250^{r}\cdot t^{4r}r$ possibilities.

+That is, in order to determine a crossing pattern, we must fix which disks of $\pi$ are traversed by $\rho$ as well as how many and where do the crossings between $\rho$ and $\pi$ happen.
+The bounds for each of these terms are $2^{2.5t}$ and $101250^{r}\cdot t^{4r}r$, respectively.
+Since these choices are independent, and using the fact that $t \leq 2r$, we obtain:

 \end{proof}